realsahabia/mynested_loops/README.md

-My practical works on using C nested loops to create different patterns
+My practical works on using C nested for loop to create different patterns